 On the purchasing tab are a few settings that determine how Aligni generates purchase orders for your vendors.
-The company phone number and bill-to address will appear on purchase orders you generator for vendors as PDFs.
+The company phone number and bill-to address will appear on purchase orders you generate for vendors as PDFs.

 You may also choose to have Aligni automatically generate purchase order numbers in sequence and set the number length and next number to be generated.
 If you choose to manually specify each PO number, Aligni will enforce uniqueness so that duplicate PO numbers are not entered.